-Our conclusion is that while it’s fine to stick with one H1 per page, multiple H1s can be used as long as A) they are not being overused to the point of spamming, and B) the H1s fit contextually within the structure of the page.
+Our conclusion is that while it’s fine to stick with one H1 per page, multiple H1s can be used as long as they are not being overused to the point of spamming, and the H1s fit contextually within the structure of the page.

 The Multiple H1 Tag Debate

-Quick Overview on HTML5 Document Outlining
+HTML5 Document Outlining Overview

-For all you non-techies, since 1997, HTML4 was the go-to way for developers to outline, code and build sites.
+For all you non-techies, since 1997, HTML4 was the go-to way for web developers to outline, code and build sites.
 In fact, many of the sites that exist today are built in HTML4.
 Whether you’ve made the switch to the HTML5 specification or are using HTML4, using multiple H1 tags is OK.
 Be sure there is a logical reason for them and that you aren’t abusing them at the cost of user experience.
 This old-but-relevant video from Matt Cutts concurs.H1

 For as long as I can remember, there have been contradicting articles proclaiming the H1 has no power, to only the first H1 matters, to all H1s have a huge impact.
 The eventual general conclusion was akin to, “Google is on to us – only use one H1 tag and make sure it’s keyword rich.”
 I would argue that that is where half the SEO industry is today.

 But does that make sense from a content marketing and digital marketing perspective?
-Aren’t there situations where a page might aggregate several topics (despite some SEOs’ recommendations), where a few H1 tags are apt?
+Aren’t there situations where a page might aggregate several topics (despite some technical SEOs’ recommendations), where a few H1 tags are apt?
 Thanks to HTML5 document standards finally being agreed upon, using multiple H1 tags on a single URL is now accepted as semantically correct – as long as they are used the right way and not as a spammy trick.
-Simply put, there are new usage rules.
-The following is how H1 tags can be used within your document structure:
+Simply put, there are new H1 usage rules.

-- H1 tags can be used for dividing content sections (traditionally where most considered an H2)
+- H1 tags can be used for dividing content sections (traditionally where most considered an H2).

 From our perspective, as Google grows its comprehension past simple keywords, encouraging us to always write for humans, we’re going to recommend using H1 tags as needed for users.
 Then, work in keywords when it makes sense.
-We are no longer of the “one H1 tag only” mentality, and see no reason against recommending the HTML5 usage rules.
+We are no longer of the “one H1 tag only” mentality and see no reason against recommending the HTML5 usage rules.
 It feels like an appropriate match to Google’s desires post-Hummingbird.

-Example of HTML4 Document Outlining
+Example of HTML4 Document

-Example of HTML5 Document Outlining
+Example of HTML5 Document

 Now, this is the same article created using HTML5 document standards:

 Since Google is favoring sites with longer-form, more holistic pieces of content (as evidenced by Hummingbird), as well as increasing its semantic understanding ability, having multiple H1s on a single page may continue to become more common.
-It could actually be beneficial in helping both users and search spiders better digest the content on each page.
+It could actually be beneficial in helping both users and search spiders better digest the content section on each webpage.
 It’s a safe assumption to think Google will get on board with HTML5 regarding H1 tags – if they haven’t already.